 Interest from loans

-It is uncommon for someone to buy a property outright with cash in real estate.
-The majority of properties are financed through loans or other arrangements in which investors lend money to real estate developers or owners in exchange for interest payments on the principal.
-Private equity firms, real estate investment platforms, and REITs frequently use this type of debt investment.
+In real estate, it’s rare for someone to purchase a property outright with cash.
+Instead, most properties get financed through loans or other setups where investors lend money to real estate developers or owners, earning interest on the principal.
+Private equity firms, real estate investment platforms, and REITs often employ this type of debt investment.

 Equity, mezzanine debt, junior debt, and senior debt can all be parts of the capital stack.
 Investors in senior debt of investment are “more senior” than everyone else since senior debt is the basis of the capital stack.
 As a result, these debt holders will be paid back before any other capital contributors.